Machine Learning with Confidential Computing: A Systematization of Knowledge: Machine Learning

-Regarding ML training, specifically in federated learning, model poisoning attacks can lead to Byzantine fault~\cite{fang2020local}.
-Such faults easily occur because the server does not control clients' local training and cannot verify that whether their behaviors have followed the promised training processes.
+Regarding ML training, specifically in federated learning, Model Poisoning Attacks (\textbf{MPA}) can lead to Byzantine fault~\cite{fang2020local}.
+Such faults easily occur because the server does not control clients' local training and cannot verify whether their behaviors have followed the promised training processes.
 For instance, if one error in values of locally updated parameters has been aggregated into the global model, the complete global model can become unusable or even fail to converge.
-In a more sophisticated way, one can manipulate the training set \eg~by adding data with calibrated noisy labels~\cite{tolpegin2020data} to drive the training process into undesired ways, namely backdoor attacks.
-This type of attack fools the classifier to have wrong boundaries for some specifically chosen data points.
+In a more sophisticated way, one can manipulate the training set \eg~by adding data with calibrated noisy labels~\cite{tolpegin2020data} to drive the training process into undesired ways, namely Backdoor Attacks or Data Poisoning Attacks (\textbf{DPA}) in some works.
+This type of attack fools the classifier into having wrong boundaries for some specifically chosen data points.
 The attackers/other users will be able to trigger such backdoors in later use after model deployment~\cite{liu2020reflection, bagdasaryan2020backdoor, jia2022badencoder}.